 8.1.1 Selection at a study group meeting

-As a general approach, ITU-T Recommendations relating to numbering, addressing, tariff, charging and accounting questions are assumed to follow TAP.
-Likewise, ITU-T Recommendations relating to other questions are assumed to follow AAP.
+As a general approach, ITU-T Recommendations relating to questions that have policy or regulatory implications, or to numbering, addressing, tariff, charging and accounting questions, or to questions about the scope of which there is any doubt, are assumed to follow TAP in accordance with Nos.
+246D, 246F and 246H of the Convention.
+Likewise, ITU-T Recommendations relating to other questions are assumed in general to follow AAP.
 However, explicit action at the study group meeting can change the selection from AAP to TAP, and vice versa, if so decided by consensus of the Member States and Sector Members present at the meeting.

-When determining whether a new or revised draft Recommendation has policy or regulatory implications, particularly related to tariff and accounting issues, study groups should refer to WTSA Resolution 40 (Rev. Hammamet, 2016).
+When determining whether a new or revised draft Recommendation has policy or regulatory implications, particularly related to tariff and accounting issues, study groups should refer to WTSA Resolution 40.

-If consensus is not achieved, the same process used at a WTSA, as described in 1.13 above, shall be used to decide the selection.
+If consensus is not achieved, the same voting process used at a WTSA, as described in 1.13 above, shall be used to decide the selection.

 8.1.2 Selection at WTSA

-As a general approach, ITU-T Recommendations relating to numbering, addressing, tariff, charging and accounting questions are assumed to follow TAP.
+As a general approach, ITU-T Recommendations relating to questions that have policy or regulatory implications, or to numbering, addressing, tariff, charging and accounting questions, or to questions about the scope of which there is any doubt, are assumed to follow TAP.
 Likewise, ITU-T Recommendations relating to other questions are assumed to follow AAP.
 However, explicit action at WTSA can change the selection from AAP to TAP, and vice versa.

 8.2 Notification of the selection

 When the Director of TSB notifies the membership that a Question has been approved, the Director shall also include notification of the proposed selection for the resulting Recommendations.
-If there are any objections, which must be based on the provisions of No. 246D of the Convention, they shall be forwarded to the next study group meeting, in writing, where there can be a reconsideration of the selection (see 8.3 below).
+If there are any objections, which must be based on the provisions of No. 246D, 246F or 246H of the Convention, they shall be forwarded to the next SG meeting, in writing, where there can be a reconsideration of the selection (see 8.3 below).

 8.3 Reconsideration of the selection

-At any time, up to the decision to put a draft new or revised Recommendation into the "Last Call" comment process, the selection can be reconsidered based on the provisions of No. 246D of the Convention.
+8.3.1 At any time, up to the decision to put a draft new or revised Recommendation into the "Last Call" comment process, the selection can be reconsidered based on the provisions of No. 246D, 246F or 246H of the Convention.
 Any request for reconsideration must be in writing (e.g. a contribution, or if submitted after the expiry of the deadline for a contribution, a written document that is then reflected in a TD) to a study group or working party meeting, accompanied by the reasons for reconsideration of the selection.
 A proposal from a Member State or Sector Member to change the selection has to be seconded before it can be addressed by the meeting.

-Using the same procedures as described in 8.1.1, the study group will decide if the selection will remain as is, or if it will be changed.
+8.3.2 Using the same procedures as described in 8.1.1, the study group will decide if the selection shall remain as is, or if it shall be changed.

+8.3.3 The chairman shall clearly announce the change of approval process at the meeting.
+This decision shall be reflected in the meeting report and in the ITU-T work programme for the Recommendation in question

-The selection may not be changed once the Recommendation has been consented (Recommendation ITU-T A.8, clause 3.1), or determined (see 9.3.1 below).
+8.3.4 The selection may not be changed once the Recommendation has been consented (Recommendation ITU-T A.8, clause 3.1), or determined (see 9.3.1 below).